ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/data_reduction/Velocyto.md

 Velocyto produces a single [loom](https://linnarssonlab.org/loompy/format/index.html) file containing the needed matrices for the analysis.

-To download all three output loom files and the cellranger count data, run the following from the terminal on your local computer:
+To download all three output loom files and the cellranger count data, run the following from the terminal on your local computer, making sure to replace "user" with your username.

 ```bash
 scp user@tadpole.genomecenter.ucdavis.edu:/share/biocore/workshops/2021_08_Trajectory_Velocity/data_download.tar.gz .
 tar -xzv data_download.tar.gz
 ```
-We will be using these files in R, so be sure to move them to your R project directory.
+We will be using these files in R, so move them to your R project directory.

 ### More reading